SaltyBuu/doggo_website/README.md

 # doggo_website
 ## Summary
-A fullstack application hosting a collaborative playlist with rankings using a expressjs backend and a bare HTML/CSS/JS frontend.
+A fullstack application hosting a collaborative playlist with rankings using an expressjs backend and a bare HTML/CSS/JS frontend.

 ## Features
 Users can :